Referrals to Children

 - The Designated Safeguarding Lead will then decide if the matter should be referred to the SSCB for advice and guidance.
 It is the school’s duty to do so and following best practice advice, we will refer most disclosures as we are not in a position to judge their seriousness or importance but our role is to refer to the experts.

 - The referral will usually be a phone call, followed up by a completed referral form.

 - The school will then act on the advice given by the SSCB as to how to inform the family of the situation.
 In some instances they will tell us they are not going to take further action in which case the school will inform the family of what has happened and the reaction from the SSCB.
 In some instances we are told not to say anything to families as the SSCB will contact them, in others to make the family aware of the referral.
 It is not the responsibility of the school to discuss the referral in detail or to discuss what the likely outcome of the referral will be.

 - The SSCB will then contact the family and take the matter forward.

 We would like to stress that we appreciate that this process can be very upsetting for parents and carers and can make them feel vulnerable and anxious.
 In the past, it has also led some families to lose trust in the school which we would never want.
-Like you, our position is always acting to the best interest for your child and we have a duty both morally and in law to keep them safe and follow the correct protocols.
-We would always aim to work in partnership with you to ensure that any issues raised by safe guarding referrals are resolved so that your child can continue to have a happy and successful education at Wardley CE Primary.
+Like you, our position is always acting in the best interest of your child and we have a duty both morally and in law to keep them safe and follow the correct protocols.
+We would always aim to work in partnership with you to ensure that any issues raised by safeguarding referrals are resolved so that your child can continue to have a happy and successful education at Wardley CE Primary.